rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

    S0004 _Synchronisation step_ in all followers to verify this.
 5. Leader activates input (S0013) _coordination can continue_
    in all followers about continued coordination.
 6. Coordination active.
-Leader continuously checks that local coordination is still possible through subscription on output (S0004) _coordination is possible_ in all followers (see step 1).
-If not all followers are indicating this, coordination is terminated.
+Leader continuously checks that coordination still is possible in all followers (see step 1) through subscription on output (S0004) _coordination is possible_.
+Coordination is terminated if it turns false in any follower.
+7. Leader sends START/STOP order using M0006 or M0013 to followers
+   during each cycle.

 ![Figure 3: Sequence at local coordination](appendix_coordination_img/local_coordination.png)